 Driving miles and miles behind the wheel of a massive truck may not be everybody’s idea of a stress-free afternoon, but for some, there’s nothing better.
 How else do you explain the gigantic success of Euro Truck Simulator 2?
 Released in 2012, the game still has a massive fanbase of people lining up to pay for an experience that in real life is quite a demanding job.
 In Euro Truck Simulator, you customize a big rig and use it to haul cargo through dozens of realistically reconstructed European cities.
 That’s about it.

-Aside from the pleasure of watching its scenic vistas roll by, there’s something about the single-minded focus on one particular task.
-You drive incredible distances making Euro Truck Simulator 2 oddly relaxing.
+Aside from the pleasure of watching its scenic vistas roll by, there’s something therapeutic about the single-minded focus on one particular task.
+Driving incredible distances makes Euro Truck Simulator 2 oddly relaxing.

 Some of the most popular platformers in recent years have been hyper-difficult games like Super Meat Boy, but Gris heads confidently in the exact opposite direction.
 Rather than racking up death counts with high-pressure challenges, Gris lets players take their time progressing through its levels.
 And that’s a good thing, because the game is full of stunning art and beautiful music.

 Gris leads players on an emotional journey that’s certainly intense at times, but it focuses on overcoming the hard times rather than dwelling on them.
 Its puzzles and platforming challenges are just enough to keep you engaged without ever becoming frustrating or slowing down the pace.